sanjiv576/Kotha_Khojau/README.md

 View details
 - Users can click on a particular room displayed on the home page and get details of it like location, price, and others
+Driver details
+- A designated button that takes the user to a list of drivers and shipment companies with their details like location and phone number